Information Systems and Quantitative Sciences (ISQS)

 5338.
 Information Technology for E-Business (3).
 E-commerce technology and business environment.
 E-commerce planning and implementation, Internet technologies, Multimedia on the Web.
 Web-based databases.
 Designing and building e-commerce site.

 5341.
 Business Problem Solving (3).
+Prerequisite: Admission to M.S. in Management Information Systems program or consent of instructor.
 Problem solving and decision making for business analysis, reengineering, and competitive advantage.
-May be repeated for credit.
+Topics include ERP systems and system security risk assessment.
+May be repeated for credit with instructor consent.

 5343.
 Operations Management and Management Science (3).
 Prerequisite: ISQS 5345.
 Fundamentals of the operations management function from a management perspective with an emphasis on the creation of value through the integrated production and distribution of goods and services.